SaAmiBo/CarND-Advanced-Lane-Lines/Report/Writeup.md

 Both the left and right lanes are the instances of the defined Line class.
 There are a few attributes to this class.
 Examples of those are `Line.recent_fit` to hold the recent n number of polynomial fits to the lane, `Line.radius` as the lane radius for the current fit, and `Line.allx` and `Line.ally` as the x and y indices of the identified lane pixels.
 There are also three defined functions for this class. `Line.x_append()` and `Line.fit_append()` appends the current x values for the fitted polynomial as well as the fit parameters to the associated lists. `Line.update()` updates some of the attributes such as the radius.

+## Calculating Curvature
+I have calculated the curvature of both the right and left lanes using parabola fit parameters using the equations described in the following image:

+![alt text][image9]

+The A and B are the first two fit parameters and xm and ym are the ratio of meter to pixel.
+I have used xm = 70/720 and ym = 3.7/480.
 ## Checking the Fit
 `fit_check()` functions receives the left and right fit and does a few checks to find out if the fits are valid.
 To check if the lanes are almost parallel, the check is